Duthris/Duthris/README.md

 ## 🎓 I'm a "Computer Engineering" student at "Antalya Bilim University"

 ### 🌱 I’m currently learning mostly oop languages with some front-end development languages like Java + React, and C# + Angular to become a FULL STACK DEVELOPER.
+### Also I'm Discord Bot Developer since most of my day spent on discord and bots are nice to make our lives easier 🤖
 - ⚡ Fun fact: I love watching films - series and playing computer games.
 - 💬 Ask me about anything